Gold Coins

 American Gold Eagle Coins

-As the official gold bullion coin of the United States, the American Gold Eagle has been a cornerstone of the precious metals market since its debut in 1986.
-Struck by the U.S. Mint, its obverse features Augustus Saint-Gaudens’ iconic depiction of Lady Liberty, an emblematic symbol of freedom and strength.
+As the official gold bullion coin of the United States, the American Gold Eagle has been a cornerstone of the precious metals market since its introduction in 1986.
+The bullion program also includes silver, platinum, and palladium coins.
+These coins are struck by the United States Mint, along with the Gold American Buffalos.
+Its obverse features Augustus Saint-Gaudens’ iconic depiction of Lady Liberty, an emblematic symbol of freedom and strength, originally from the Gold Double Eagle coins.

-For 35 years, the reverse showcased Miley Busiek’s design of a bald eagle family, but in 2021, the reverse design was updated to commemorate the 35th anniversary of the American Eagle Program.
+For 35 years, the Gold American Eagle coins featured Miley Busiek’s reverse design of a bald eagle family.
+However, in 2021, the reverse design was updated to commemorate the 35th anniversary of the American Eagle Program.

 The new design, created by Jennie Norris, presents a striking close-up of a bald eagle’s head, capturing its intense gaze and intricate feather details.
 This refreshed look enhances the coin’s appeal, reinforcing its reputation as one of the world's most popular and widely recognized gold bullion coins.

-The 2025 1 oz American Gold Eagle Coin was a highly anticipated release and marked the 40th mintage of this beloved gold coin.
+The 2025 1 oz American Gold Eagle Coin was a highly anticipated release, marking the 40th anniversary of this beloved gold coin.
+Along with the 1 oz Gold American Buffalo, these two gold coins are some of the most popular options among investors around the world.

 Canadian Gold Maple Leaf Coins